Obsessive compulsive disorder (OCD)

 POCD (pedophilic obsessive-compulsive disorder) is a specific fear of being a paedophile.
 Those with POCD worry that their intrusive thoughts may lead them to do something, even if they are convinced they never would.
 Understandably, this fear can be consuming and may lead to shame and fear of reaching out for support.
 As counsellor Carina Palmer explains, this is all a part of OCD, "It's important to realise that no matter how real all of this feels, it's part of the OCD pattern.
 OCD takes you to the very worst place for you.
 Whatever you find most abhorrent in the world is where it wants you to go."

 Causes of OCD

-Biological changes – Small changes to the balance of neurotransmitters in the brain such as serotonin might play a role in triggering OCD.
+- Biological changes - small changes to the balance of neurotransmitters in the brain such as serotonin might play a role in triggering OCD.
 This is one of the reasons why medication is thought to help sufferers better manage their condition.

-Ways of thinking – Depending on the individual’s moral outlook on life, thoughts like ‘what would happen if I stepped in front of that train?’ or ‘I might harm my partner’ are usually quickly dismissed.
-But if someone has an extremely high sense of responsibility and morality, they might feel that it’s their fault these involuntary thoughts come into their head, which makes the thoughts more likely to return.
+- Ways of thinking - depending on the individual’s moral outlook on life, thoughts like ‘what would happen if I stepped in front of that train?’ or ‘I might harm my partner’ are usually quickly dismissed.
+But, if someone has an extremely high sense of responsibility and morality, they might feel that it’s their fault these involuntary thoughts come into their head, which makes the thoughts more likely to return.

 CBT for OCD

-The therapy looks to teach the person that it isn’t the thoughts that are the major problem; it’s what the individual makes of those thoughts and how they act on them.
+Cognitive behavioural therapy is a talking therapy that aims to help overcome problems by recognising and changing the way an individual thinks and behaves.
+CBT looks to teach the person that it isn’t the thoughts that are the major problem; it’s what the individual makes of those thoughts and how they act on them.

 Exposure and response prevention (ERP)